RaquelMotzfeldtTirach/IMU_and_markers_IK_OpenSim/README.md

 ## Requirements
 - Linux, ubuntu 24.04 (not tested on previous versions)
-- Conda with OpenSim package
+- Conda with OpenSim package and pandas, numpy, os, optuna, etc

 ## Setup Instructions